The Curious Case of the Mirrored J

 Check Detail

-Mirror reflection of diverse professionals on Craiyon
+Mirror selfie of a rugged man on Craiyon

 Check Detail